- What is a charter school?

 - What is the difference between charter schools and other public schools?

 Charter schools are schools of choice, meaning families can choose a charter school for their children.
-Charter schools are not directed by the district and therefore are able to make decisions regarding curriculum, resources, and hiring without going through the same process as a district school.
+Charter schools are not directed by the district and, therefore, are able to make decisions regarding curriculum, resources, and hiring without going through the same process as a district school.
 Charter schools are accountable for academic results and for ensuring compliance with their contract.
 If a charter school does not adhere to its contract or demonstrates poor academic, financial, or operational performance, it can be closed.

 - What does an authorizer do?

 Kentucky law provides for different types of authorizers.
 All local school boards are automatically authorizers.
 Additionally, local school boards may work with other local school boards to create a collaborative to authorize a charter school.
 Finally, the mayors of Louisville and Lexington may file a Notice of Intent to authorize.
+The Jefferson County Board of Education (JCBE) is required, as a pilot project, to authorize a charter school for the 2024-25 school year if a qualifying application is received.

 The authorizer receives and evaluates charter school applications and then decides if a charter school should come into existence.
 The application review process is rigorous and requires detailed information from the applicant regarding how he or she envisions opening a new school.
 The authorizer will complete application reviews, perform applicant interviews, coordinate community forum presentations, and ultimately provide the local board of education a recommendation as to whether or not a charter application should be considered for approval.